Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Description and Analysis

-In the NB decoder, the verification status is associated with the node.
-Once a node is verified, all the outgoing messages are verified.
-In the MB decoder, the status is associated with the edge/message and the outgoing messages may have different verification status.
+In the NB decoder, the verification status is associated with a node.
+Once a node is verified, all outgoing messages are verified.
+In the MB decoder, the status is associated with an edge and the outgoing message on each edge may have a different verification status.
 NB algorithms cannot, in general, be analyzed using DE because the independence assumption between messages does not hold.
-Therefore, we develop peeling-style decoders which are equivalent to LM1-NB and LM2-NB and use differential equations to analyze them.
+Therefore, we develop peeling-style decoders, which are equivalent to LM1-NB and LM2-NB, and use differential equations to analyze them.

+It is worth noting that the threshold of a node-based algorithm is at least as large as its message-based counterpart.
+This is because node-based processing can only result in additional verifications during each step.
+The intuition behind this can be seen by looking at a variable node of degree 3.
+The message-based decoder may sometimes output a verified message on only one edge.
+This occurs, for example, if the channel value is incorrect and the three input messages are $V,I,I$.
+But, the node-based decoder verifies all output edges in this case.
+The drawback is that the correlation caused by node-based processing complicates the analysis because density evolution is based on the assumption that all input messages are independent.

-Following \cite{my_ref:lubyca1}, we analyze the peeling-style decoder using differential equations to track the average number of edges (grouped into types) in the graph as decoding progresses.
-From the results from \cite{my_ref:diffeqn} and \cite{my_ref:lubyca1}, we know that the actual number of edges (of any type), in any particular decoding realization is tightly concentrated around the average over the lifetime of the random process.
-In a peeling-style decoder for $GF(q)$, a variable node and its edges are removed after verification.
-The check node keeps track of the new parity constraint (i.e., the value to which the attached variables must sum) by subtracting values associated with the removed edges.
+Following \cite{my_ref:lubyca1}, we analyze the peeling-style decoder using differential equations that track the average number of edges (grouped into types) in the graph as decoding progresses.
+From the results of \cite{my_ref:lubyca1} and \cite{my_ref:diffeqn}, we know that the actual number of edges (of any type), in any particular decoding realization is tightly concentrated around the average over the lifetime of the random process.
+For peeling-style decoding, a variable node and its edges are removed after verification; each check node keeps track of its new parity constraint (i.e., the value to which the attached variables must sum) by subtracting values associated with the removed edges.